American rabbit: Name

+The original name was the German Blue Vienna, but that was quickly changed due to the first World War.
+In more recent years, rabbit keepers — especially rescue organizations — unfamiliar with the history of rabbit breeding in the US have been referring to mixed breed or "mutt" rabbits as "American".
+This has led to some confusion over the actual status of this historic breed.

 Color

 The American Rabbit was originally accepted into the ARBA as a 'Blue' rabbit, and historically has been characterized as having the deepest, darkest fur of all blue or grey rabbits.
 The color at its best is "uniform rich, dark slate-blue, free from white hairs, sandy or rust color".

 A white variety named American White Rabbit was recognized in 1925.
 It was developed by selecting white sports (mutants), and adding in white red-eyed white (albino) Flemish giants in the bloodline.
 It is an albino variety of rabbit (otherwise known as red-eyed white) — while blue-eyed whites have appeared, they are considered sports in the American breed and can not be shown.
 The American may also be black, although it is not a recognized color in the American Rabbit Breeders Association (ARBA).

 Shape

 The breed standard for American Rabbits calls for a mandolin or semi-arch shape and a long loin, as opposed to the more common 'commercial' or rounded shape typical of quality New Zealand rabbit or Californian rabbit breeds.
 When shown, this shape calls for a slightly different posing posture than for commercial form rabbits, in order to best display the length of body and modified point of highest arch over the hips.

 Americans are a normal, as opposed to dwarf breed of rabbit.
 An example of a medium-sized rabbit, adult Americans weigh between 4–5.5 kg, with does (females) being slightly larger than the bucks (males).